Skip to content

 url_service = f"{self.__config_server['urlServer']}{self.__config_services['init-session']}/{session_type}"

-# execute request
+# request execution

 self.get_response("GET", url_service)